 - iii.
 Additional Recommendations for Both Outdoor and Indoor Mega Events: Mega Event operators are encouraged to follow these additional recommendations: - 1.
-Encourage everyone to get vaccinated when eligible. - 2.
-Facilitate increased ventilation of indoor spaces (i.e., open all windows and doors to increase natural air flow), following California Department of Public Health Interim Guidance for Ventilation, Filtration and Air Quality in Indoor Environments. - 3.
-Encourage everyone to sign up for CA Notify as an added layer of protection for themselves and the community to receive alerts when they have been in close contact with someone who tests positive for COVID-19. - 4.
-Convey the risk of attending large crowded events where the vaccine status of other attendees may be unknown to the individuals. - 5.
-Convey the risk of attending large crowded events for populations that may not currently be eligible for vaccination or may be immunocompromised and whose vaccine protection may be incomplete. - 6.
+For Outdoor Mega Events, assign staff to remind all guests to wear face masks while on the premises or location. - 2.
+Encourage everyone to get vaccinated when eligible. - 3.
+Facilitate increased ventilation of indoor spaces (i.e., open all windows and doors to increase natural air flow), following California Department of Public Health Interim Guidance for Ventilation, Filtration and Air Quality in Indoor Environments. - 4.
+Encourage everyone to sign up for CA Notify as an added layer of protection for themselves and the community to receive alerts when they have been in close contact with someone who tests positive for COVID-19. - 5.
+Convey the risk of attending large, crowded events where the vaccine status of other attendees may be unknown to the individuals. - 6.
+Convey the risk of attending large, crowded events for populations that may not currently be eligible for vaccination or may be immunocompromised and whose vaccine protection may be incomplete. - 7.
 Encourage all venues along any parade or event route to provide outdoor spaces for eating/drinking/congregating to reduce the risk of transmission in indoor settings. - d) Overnight Organized / Children's Camps.
 An organized camp is a site with program and facilities established for the primary purpose of providing an overnight outdoor group living experience for recreational or other purposes for five days or more during one or more seasons of the year.
 A Notice of Intent to Operate must be submitted by the Camp operator to the Environmental Health Division Communityhealth@ph.lacounty.gov prior to operation.
-The owner or operator of an Overnight Organized/ Children's Camp must prepare, implement, and post the required Los Angeles County Public Health Protocols for Overnight Organized / Children's Camps, attached to this Order as Appendix K-1.
+The owner or operator of an Overnight Organized/ Children's Camp must prepare, implement, and post the required Los Angeles County Public Health Protocols for Overnight Organized / Children's Camps, attached to this Order as Appendix K-1. - e) Organized Youth Sports Activities.
+Organized youth sports include all school (TK-12 Grades) and community-sponsored programs and recreational or athletic activities and privately organized clubs and leagues.
+Organized Youth Sport Protocols do not apply to collegiate or professional sports.
+This Protocol provides direction on outdoor and indoor youth sports activities to support an environment that presents less risk for participants of these sports.
+The organizers and operators of Organized Youth Sport Activities must review, implement and post the required Los Angeles County Public Health Protocol for Organized Youth Sports, effective September 1, 2021, attached to this Order as Appendix S.